Oshawa: Education

 Public education in Oshawa is provided by the Durham District School Board.
 As of June 2015, there were 28 elementary schools and six secondary schools.
 The Durham Catholic District School Board, which has its headquarters in Oshawa, oversees public Catholic education in Durham Region.
 There are 11 Catholic elementary schools and two secondary schools.
 The Conseil scolaire Viamonde operates one French public elementary school, while the Conseil scolaire de district catholique Centre-Sud runs one publicly funded French-language Catholic elementary school.
 Private schools include Durham Elementary School, Immanuel Christian School, Kingsway College and College Park Elementary School.

-Oshawa is home to 22,000 full-time students studying at three post-secondary institutions Durham College, Trent University Durham and University of Ontario Institute of Technology (UOIT).
+Oshawa is home to 22,000 full-time students studying at three post-secondary institutions: Durham College, Trent University Durham and Ontario Tech University.
 Oshawa is a Community Teaching Site for Queen's University School of Medicine at Lakeridge Health.

 The main campus of Durham College is located in the city.
 The college has grown and expanded since it opened in 1967 and now offers more than 140 full-time programs.

-The University of Ontario Institute of Technology (UOIT) opened in 2003.
+Ontario Tech University, opened in 2003, is also located in Oshawa.
 Given the city's industrial heritage, the university's courses emphasize technology, manufacturing and engineering themes.
-UOIT has ten buildings at two stand-alone campus locations (north Oshawa and Downtown Oshawa) and houses more than 70 specialized research laboratories and research facilities.
+Ontario Tech has ten buildings at two stand-alone campus locations (north Oshawa and Downtown Oshawa) and houses more than 70 specialized research laboratories and research facilities.
 It is the only university in Canada to offer a degree program in Automotive Engineering.

-Trent University Durham has a long history in Oshawa.
-In 2010, the university opened a stand-alone campus in Oshawa (beside the Oshawa Civic Recreation Complex).
+In 2010, Trent University opened a stand-alone campus in Oshawa known as Trent University Durham (beside the Oshawa Civic Recreation Complex).